The Benefits of Applesauce

 When you add a tablespoon of shaved almonds or raisins, it becomes a dessert that’s packed with healthy fats, protein, and carbohydrates.
 And your feeling of satisfaction will also go up!

 How do you make applesauce?

-Now that you know how good this delicious dish can be, it’s a good idea to learn how to make it at home.
+Now that you know about the amazing benefits of applesauce, it’s a good idea to learn how to make it at home.
 This is an easy and quick recipe!

 Enjoy all the nutrients and share it with your family after lunch or dinner.